 Demand scaling would be applied as normal to any EDCM portfolio tariff in respect of an EDCM Connectee.
-For the purposes of scaling, all EDCM Connectees connected to the IDNO Party's network will be treated as notional EDCM Connectees connected to the DNO Party's network at the voltage level of the boundary.
+For the purposes of scaling, all EDCM Connectees connected to the LDNO's Distribution System will be treated as notional EDCM Connectees connected to the DNO Party's Distribution System with a Point of Common Coupling at the LDNO Distribution System’s Point of Common Coupling.

-For EDCM Connectees connected to the IDNO Party's network, the capacity-based charge for the DNO Party's indirect costs and the 20% share of residual revenue that is applied as a fixed adder, would be scaled down by a factor of 50 per cent, however, the scaling down will not apply where the residual revenue is negative.
+For EDCM Connectees connected to the LDNO's Distribution System, the capacity-based charge for the DNO Party's indirect costs and the 20% share of residual revenue that is applied as a fixed adder, would be scaled down by a factor of 50 per cent, however, the scaling down will not apply where the residual revenue is negative.

 Amend the definitions in paragraph 3 of Annex 1 of Schedule 18 as follows:

-Embedded means connected to an IDNO Party’s Distribution System
+Embedded means connected to an LDNO’s Distribution System

+LDNO refers to a licensed distribution network operator, meaning an IDNO Party or a DNO Party operating an electricity distribution system outside of its Distribution Services Area.

 Amend paragraph 45 of Schedule X as follows (including a new paragraph 45A):

-45 For the calculation of discount percentages used in Schedules 17 and 18, the 15 boundary categories between the DNO Party and the embedded network described in Schedules 17 and 18 are grouped into five discount categories in England and Wales and three in Scotland:
+45 For the calculation of discount percentages used in Schedules 17 and 18, each LDNO Distribution System is allocated to one of five discount categories, defined as follows:

-a) Discount category 0000 - This applies to boundary category 0000.
+a) Discount category 0000 - this applies where the asset ownership boundary between the host DNO Party and the LDNO is at the GSP.

-b) Discount category 132kV (in England and Wales only) - This applies to boundary category 1000.
+b) Discount category 132kV (in England and Wales only) - this applies where the asset ownership boundary is at 132kV and not at the GSP.

-c) Discount category 132kV/EHV (in England and Wales only) - This applies to boundary categories 1100 and 0100.
+c) Discount category 132kV/EHV (in England and Wales only) - this applies where the asset ownership boundary as at 22kV or more on the secondary side of a substation where the primary side is at 132kV.

-d) Discount category EHV - This applies to boundary categories 1110, 0110 and 0010.
+d) Discount category EHV - this applies where the asset ownership boundary is at 22kV or more, but less than 132kV, not at a GSP or at a transformation substation where the primary is at 132kV.

-e) Discount category HVplus - This applies to boundary categories 1111, 0001, 1001, 0002, 0011, 0111, 1101, 0101.
+e) Discount category HVplus - this applies where the asset ownership boundary is at less than 22kV.

+45A For the purposes of allocating each LDNO Distribution System to a category in accordance with paragraph 45, the DNO Party may designate 66 kV circuits belonging to either network level l or 3 and substations with a primary voltage of 66 kV into level 2 or level 4 or level 5, depending on its network planning policies.

 Gowling WLG (UK) LLP

 12 March 2018